-Ms. Holtzer pointed out the statistics reflect more than half of the midwives received collaborative care, and she stated that defining collaboration would backfire on the midwives.
-Ms. Holtzer was interested in knowing what the physicians collaborating with midwives thought about the regulation and asked if ACOG knew whether the physicians wanted a more defined relationship, or if they were content in collaborating with the midwives.
+Ms. Holzer pointed out the statistics reflect more than half of the midwives received collaborative care, and she stated that defining collaboration would backfire on the midwives.
+Ms. Holzer was interested in knowing what the physicians collaborating with midwives thought about the regulation and asked if ACOG knew whether the physicians wanted a more defined relationship, or if they believed that would make it worse.

-Dr. Byrne stated that a lot of the work he performs is directed at improving health care systems and dual care for individual women.
+Dr. Byrne stated that a lot of the work he performs is directed at improving health care systems and individual care for individual women.
 He pointed out that the self-reported "collaboration" at 60% is great, but he questioned whether the persons identified as the "collaborators" knew they were the collaborator.
+Midwives responded that they did not necessarily identify themselves as collaborators.

 Ms. Grote identified herself as a licensed midwife in Santa Cruz County and stated that most midwives in California collaborate with a doctor who is on call, "in house" at the time of need.
-She claims many midwives have informal relationships with doctors they can call for nonemergent consultation.
+She claims many midwives have informal relationships with doctors they can call for non-emergent consultation.

 Ms. Grote questioned what would happen if a midwife could not find a doctor in her community to collaborate with.
 She questioned, "What would happen if a doctor did not want to provide consultation for the 20 midwives in his/her city?"
-Ms. Sparrevohn mentioned implementing the regulation would provide a more fluid process.
+Ms. Sparrevohn mentioned that the hope of implementing the regulation would be to provide a more fluid process.
 If it didn't, the next step would be to amend the law.